Skip to main content

 *DT_NODE_BY_FIXED_PARTITION_LABEL(image_0)*" };

-The application image loaded by the MCUboot has additional header with information about the SRAM segments.
+The application image loaded by the MCUboot has an additional header with the information about used SRAM segments, which is placed at the offset 0x20, just after the standard MCUboot header.

 typedef struct esp_image_load_header {